 The main objective of a development team is to create optimized applications, capable of satisfying the ever-changing needs of their users.

 The modeling of an application is used to specify the structure and the expected behavior of a system.
 It helps understand its organization and detect simplification and reuse opportunities as well as manage potential risks.

 A model is a simplification of reality.
 It allows you to better understand the system to develop.

 A diagram is the graphical representation of a set of elements that constitute the system.
 To view the system under different perspectives, the UML language (Unified Modeling Language) proposes nine diagrams, each one representing a system state.

-WEBDEV allows you to create nine types of UML models:
+WINDEV allows you to create these nine types of UML model:

 This chapter only provides an overview of UML.
-See a specific documentation about the UML language for more details.
+For more details, see a specific documentation about the UML language.